 We play, and will continue to play, a very active role in the development of the TYNDP.
-We are legally obliged, as enshrined in Article 12(1) of Regulation 715/2009, to co-operate with the transmission system operators (TSOs) of Europe within ENTSO-G. We provide both physical resources and data both annually and on an ad-hoc basis to help ensure that the TYNDP not only meets but exceeds the obligation placed upon it by the Third Energy Package.
+We are legally obliged, as enshrined in Article 12(1) of Regulation 715/2009(which has been adopted into UK legislation), to co-operate with the transmission system operators (TSOs) of Europe within ENTSO-G. We provide both physical resources and data both annually and on an ad-hoc basis to help ensure that the TYNDP not only meets but exceeds the obligation placed upon it by the Third Energy Package.